 She is stirred, emotionally.
 David had said "I know a man who was blind."
 Not, "I knew a man who was blind."
 He is speaking about his own situation

 388 The camera pans up, following the light cord to the painting.
 A sound begins as soon as the camera begins travelling up the cord.
-An electronic ohm sound, which we should understand as the universal OM.
+An electronic ohm sound, which we should perhaps understand as the universal OM (my reasoning for this given in the following paragraphs).
 It finishes when the camera focuses in on the painting, to which the cord leads, as if in this frame and the landscape within is illumination, and we hear then a bell ring twice.

 We may be reminded of the hotel where The Girl and David spent their first night together.